iqm-finland/KQCircuits/docs/developer/standalone.rst

     cd klayout_package/python
     python -m pip install -r requirements/<platform>/pip-requirements.txt
-    pip-sync requirements/<platform>/requirements.txt requirements/<platform>/test-requirements.txt
+    pip-sync requirements/<platform>/requirements.txt requirements/<platform>/dev-requirements.txt
     python -m pip install --no-deps -e .

 We first install requirements needed for ``pip-sync`` command compiled in the ``pip-requirements.txt`` file, then we run the actual ``pip-sync`` command.
-Since ``pip-sync`` will completely wipe out your virtual environment, you will need to know in advance which dependency extensions you will need and list them within the single ``pip-sync`` command.
+Since ``pip-sync`` will completely wipe out your virtual environment, you will need to know in advance which requirements you will need and list them within the single ``pip-sync`` command.

 .. _dependency_extensions: